jeffrschneider/BaseAgent/README.md

 - Agents consider that some of the paid services get expensive, and are careful with how they spend money.

 ## Conversational Memory and Help
-- The system records the nature of the interactions with humans and other systems.
+- The agent records the nature of the interactions with humans and other systems.
 - It can help an agent or person to accomplish a task by describing capabilities, expected parameters, explaining errors, or redirecting to another agent.
 - The system can provide proactive assistance and guidance.